Art Directors

 Chinese Cultural & Aesthetic Depth

-Here is how it adds up.
-Our art directors command the full sweep of Chinese visual culture — from Tang Dynasty palaces and Ming-era courtyard mansions to Shanghai's 1930s Art Deco, the revolutionary aesthetics of mid-century China, and the glass-and-steel futurism of today's megacities.
-They bring authentic Chinese atmosphere to each production.
+Our art directors know the full sweep of Chinese visual culture.
+It runs from Tang Dynasty palaces and Ming-era courtyard homes to Shanghai's 1930s Art Deco, the bold look of mid-century China, and the glass-and-steel skylines of today's megacities.
+They bring a true Chinese mood to each production.

 02.